isabella232/website-49/content/publication/2014-ICRA-UAV.md

 +++
 abstract = "In this paper we present a navigation system for Micro Aerial Vehicles (MAV) based on information provided by a visual odometry algorithm processing data from an RGB-D camera.
 The visual odometry algorithm uses an uncertainty analysis of the depth information to align newly observed features against a global sparse model of previously detected 3D features.
 The visual odometry provides updates at roughly 30 Hz that is fused at 1 KHz with the inertial sensor data through a Kalman Filter.
 The high-rate pose estimation is used as feedback for the controller, enabling autonomous flight.
 We developed a 4DOF path planner and implemented a real-time 3D SLAM where all the system runs on-board.
-The experimental results and live video demonstrates the autonomous flight and 3D SLAM capabilities of the quadrotor with our system." abstract_short = "We present an on-board navigation system for Micro Aerial Vehicles (MAV) based on information provided by a visual odometry algorithm processing data from an RGB-D camera." authors = ["Roberto G. Valenti", "Ivan Dryanovski", "Carlos Jaramillo", "Daniel Perea Strom", "Jizhong Xiao"] date = "2014-05-31" image_preview = "publications/2014-ICRA-UAV.png" math = true
+The experimental results and live video demonstrates the autonomous flight and 3D SLAM capabilities of the quadrotor with our system." abstract_short = "We present an on-board navigation system for Micro Aerial Vehicles (MAV) based on information provided by a visual odometry algorithm processing data from an RGB-D camera." authors = ["Roberto G. Valenti", "Ivan Dryanovski", "[Carlos Jaramillo](http://me.vision2pi.com)", "Daniel Perea Strom", "Jizhong Xiao"] date = "2014-05-31" image_preview = "publications/2014-ICRA-UAV.png" math = true